GamerdingerA/agamerdinger/content/teaching/_index.md

   showHeadingAnchors: true
 ---

-In spring 2022, I am teaching the following courses at Copenhagen Business School and Northeastern University.
+In 2022, I am teaching the following undergraduate courses.

 ---